Nehonix-Team/XyPriss/docs/CONFIGS_API.md

 ## License

-MIT - Part of the XyPriss framework
+NOSL- Part of the XyPriss framework